Sleepy Catchfly

 Silene antirrhina

 Cultivation: The preference is full sun and rather dry conditions.
-Poor gravelly or cindery soil is preferred, as this reduces competition from other plants.
-This plant can reseed itself readily, and is rather weedy.
+Poor gravelly, cindery, or sandy soil is preferred, as this reduces competition from other plants.
+In open situations with exposed topsoil, this plant can reseed itself readily, becoming rather weedy.

-Range & Habitat: Sleepy Catchfly occurs in most counties of Illinois and is widely distributed (see Distribution Map).
-It is occasional to common, depending on the area.
-Habitats include dry gravelly prairies, hill prairies, barrens, glades, rocky bluffs, pastures and abandoned fields, and areas along railroads and roadsides.
-It is more common in degraded, disturbed areas (particularly along railroads), but also occurs in higher quality habitats.
+Range & Habitat: Sleepy Catchfly occurs in most counties of Illinois, where it is widely distributed and native (see Distribution Map).
+Depending on the area, this plant is occasional to common.
+Habitats include gravel prairies, hill prairies, dry sand prairies, rocky glades, thinly wooded bluffs, pastures in upland areas, abandoned fields, areas along railroads, and roadsides.
+Sleepy Catchfly is more common in habitats that have been subjected to occasional wildfires, or that have been disturbed by human activities.

 Photographic Location: The photographs were taken near an abandoned railroad in Urbana, Illinois, on black cindery ground.